reflectoring/reflectoring.github.io/_posts/2020-02-13-spring-boot-application-events-explained.md

 date: 2020-02-13 05:00:00 +1100
 modified: 2020-02-13 05:00:00 +1100
 author: default
-excerpt: "Reactive Programming has a lot of pitfalls for rookies to fall into, especially when it's multi-threaded.
-This article documents some of those pitfalls and their solutions so you don't have to fall."
+excerpt: 'Spring Application Events gives the capability for listening to specific application events that you can process as per application needs.
+Events are meant for loosely coupled components to exchange information.'
 image:
   auto: 0058-motorway-junction
 ---

 You can always write the listener as another method within the application, but it will be tightly coupled.
-With events, you no need to change the application code as well as events code.
-We can easily switch between listeners and events without worrying.
-Also, you can have multiple listeners for the same event.
+Events are dynamic, different listeners can register/de-register for events whereas direct method calls are more static.
+You can also have multiple listeners for the same event.
 For example, sending an email and do some other task on user registration.

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-testing" %}